-On the other hand, orthodox Russia, its former Soviet satellite states and China will together form the second axis.
+On the other hand, Orthodox Russia, its former Soviet satellite states, and China will together form the second axis.
 Other civilizations — India, Africa, etc. — will choose a side depending on their interests.
-Such athird world war will be truly global.
+Such a third world war will be truly global.
 While WWII saw mostly European nations fighting each other to the death, WWIII will see entire civilizations fighting each other to extinction.
-But there is reason to suggest that the United States will strike first.
+But there is a reason to suggest that the United States will strike first.

 In 1980, ecologist Paul Colinvaux spent a year of his life researching the Fates of Nations.
 Based on historical evidence, he concluded his research with three social laws that relate to aggressive war:

 - All poverty is caused by the continued growth of population.